mskcc/facets-preview/doc/setup.md

 ## Run the Docker Image using the launch_fp.sh script.
-Navigate to your Facets Preview directory and run `./launch_fp.sh`.
+* Navigate to your Facets Preview directory and run `./launch_fp.sh`.
 This will initiate the required processes for Facets Preview and launch the Docker image.
 You will notice the prompt on your terminal now shows `root@randomNumberString`.
+* The container will automatically launch Facets Preview.
+* Open a browser and navigate to [http://0.0.0.0:3838/](http://0.0.0.0:3838/)
-At this point you can consider yourself to be "inside" the running container.
+* At this point you can consider yourself to be "inside" the running container.
+If you want to stop running Facets Preview, press CTRL+D in the docker container.
 If you want to exit the container, use CTRL+D.

-## Run the Docker Image
-* Start Facets Preview with the following command from inside the running container. `Rscript -e "facets_preview_config_file = '/usr/bin/facets-preview/fp_config.json' ; options(shiny.port = 3838, shiny.host = '0.0.0.0', shiny.launch.browser = FALSE) ; library(facetsPreview); facetsPreview::launch_application()"`
-* Open a browser and navigate to [http://0.0.0.0:3838/](http://0.0.0.0:3838/)